gafusion/doc/html/src/cgyro/running_cases.rst

   $ gacode_qsub -e nl01 -n 512 -nomp 2 -queue regular -repo atom -w 0:09:00

 Additional flags are also accepted.
 Adding the ``-s`` flag to the above will submit the job.

-.. note:: Beyond the general instructions given above, we also give hints for running on systems with :doc:`public GACODE installs <cgyro_platforms>`.